Urban Participation

-A cornerstone of this agenda began with Place Pulse (2011), a global crowdsourcing platform that collected millions of human judgments about the perceived safety, beauty, and liveliness of urban streetscapes.
-These perceptions were then used to train StreetScore (2014), one of the first large-scale computer vision models for estimating the social and aesthetic qualities of urban environments directly from street-level imagery.
-This work demonstrated that deep learning could capture meaningful, human-relevant attributes of the built environment at scale.
+Our work includes iconic projects such as Place Pulse (2011), a global crowdsourcing platform that collected millions of human judgments about the perceived safety, beauty, and liveliness of urban streetscapes.
+These perceptions were then used to train StreetScore (2014), one of the first large-scale computer vision models for estimating the aesthetic qualities of urban environments from street-level imagery.
+Building on this, StreetChange (2017) tracked how neighborhoods physically evolve by comparing historical street-level imagery, showing that urban change is more likely explained by the urban quality of neighboring districts and the density of highly educated individuals than by measures of wealth or income.

 PlacePulse & Streetscore - Mapping Urban Perception